hadro/brewery-guides/readme.md

 ## Files
 Each folder in this repository represents one volume of the brewery guides.
-Within each folder you'll find 3 things:
+Within each folder you'll find three things:
 - A searchable PDF of the original volume;
 - A 'txt' folder with all of the raw OCR txt for each page, with sequence and image ID information embedded in the filename;
 - An 'hocr' folder with all of the coordinate hocr files for each page, with sequence and image ID information embedded in the filename